The Happy Banshee

 “Shakedown to Scarlet—that’s unheard of!” someone yelled nearby, while everyone shook their heads and bodies in agreement that they were indeed sharing in on something special.

 To his surprise, the banshee also appeared to have been shot by the same sensation.
 Fingers frozen over her fretboard, she was now dumbstruck by Walter, glaring him down with bewildered ferocity, making her miss the cue for the next verse.
-She shook her head, then signaled to her confused bandmates to play another measure, after which she finished the song flawlessly, but without the typical extended jam.
+She shook her head, then signaled to her confused bandmates to play another measure, after which she finished the song, opting out of the typical extended jam.

 “Thank you.
 Dank je,” she told the applauding audience in what Walter assessed to be an American accent.
 “We’re going to take a very short intermission now, but we’ll be back soon.”
 Unlike her singing, her speaking voice had the tranquil nature of a folk song, the banshee all but dispelled—that is until she advanced on him.